foooomio/view-background-image/README.md

 ## Installation

 > [!NOTE]
-> The extension requires permission to access your data on all websites only for viewing background images.
+> The extension requires permission to read and change all your data on all websites for viewing background images.

 [![Available in the Chrome Web Store](https://user-images.githubusercontent.com/1075914/104359656-4698d600-5553-11eb-99d5-2344ac26b544.png)](https://chrome.google.com/webstore/detail/cegndknljaapfbnmfnagomhhgbajjibd)